 Security of web-based personal information

-A secure method using SSL (secure socket layer) encryption is used when customers use for services such as e-shop.
+A secure method using SSL (secure socket layer) encryption is used when customers use services such as online payments.

 The website may contain links to other websites operated by third parties.
 The DCC takes no responsibility for the privacy practices of third parties.
 You should consult the privacy policies of each linked website to determine the policy that each third party adheres to.

 This website may record information about user behaviour.
 This data cannot be used to identify individuals or any personal information.
 Any information collected will be used to improve your website experience and will not include any information that identifies you.

 At any stage, you have the right to access and correct or update your personal information or to request not to receive communications from us.
 This can be done by contacting us by email firstname.lastname@example.org or by phone on 03 477 4000.
 It is your responsibility to ensure that personal information provided to us is accurate.

 All enquiries about or formal requests for information made under the Local Government Official Information and Meetings Act 1987 or the Privacy Act 2020 should be in writing to:

 Information requests, Governance Manager, Dunedin City Council, PO Box 5045, Dunedin 9058 or email: email@example.com.

 Accessing and correcting your personal information

 You can ask us to confirm whether we hold any personal information about you and you may request access to your personal information by emailing firstname.lastname@example.org or via the Privacy Commissioner’s 'About Me' tool.